 This program is designed to prepare professional Recreation and Sport Administration practitioners for a wide range of occupations.
-The program offers five concentrations: General; Athletic Administration and Coaching; Facility and Event Management; Sport Media and Branding; and, Intercollegiate Athletic Administration.
+The program offers four concentrations: General; Athletic Administration and Coaching; Facility and Event Management; and Intercollegiate Athletic Administration.

 The General concentration provides opportunity for study in a specialized area of recreation and sport as students select three elective courses in their area of interest.
 The Athletic Administration and Coaching concentration provides an opportunity for persons interested in interscholastic Athletic Administration and Coaching to gain knowledge, research and experience in this dynamic area.
 The Facility and Event Management concentration allows for professional development in the rapidly growing discipline of facility and event management.
-The Sport Media and Branding concentration is designed for students interested in sport media relations, sport branding, digital media production and distribution, and sport sponsorships.
 The Intercollegiate Athletic Administration concentration is designed for individuals looking to enter the field or professionalize their experience in intercollegiate athletics.

-- · General (RECG)

-- · Athletic Administration and Coaching (REIA)

-- · Facility and Event Management (REFM)

-- Intercollegiate Athletic Administration (REAA)
+- General (RECG) - · Athletic Administration and Coaching (REIA) - Facility and Event Management (REFM) - Intercollegiate Athletic Administration (REAA)

-- · Sport Media and Branding (RESN)